ammarfaizi2/linux-block/Documentation/x86/microcode.rst

 patch has been applied or after.
 In either case, T0 and T1 will have the same microcode revision and nothing intermediate.

+In addition, microcode patches which modify software-visible features like CPUID bits, MSRs, chicken bits, etc are not released for late loading.

 Builtin microcode
 =================